darHH/darhh/README.md

 ### Hey there,
 I'm Darren, a penultimate Computer Science student at the **National University of Singapore (NUS)** and a passionate full-stack developer.

+- 🚀 I founded and led [The Meeples](https://x.com/meeplesmetro), a Web3 NFT project where I managed a cross-functional team and built a community of over 1,000 members.
 - 💼 I previously worked as a Developer at **Fisher8 Capital**, where I built and shipped projects such as the [Nemesis Esports Website](https://nmss.gg/).
-- 🌱 In my free time, I enjoy caring for houseplants.
-You can see my collection and even shop at [Darplants](https://www.darplants.com/).
+- 🌱 In my free time, I enjoy caring for and selling my houseplants at [Darplants](https://www.darplants.com/).
 - 🚀 You can learn more about me at [darhh.com](https://www.darhh.com/).

-### A collection of the tools and technologies I worked with,
+### A collection of the tools and technologies I worked with

 **Languages**
 <p align="left">